-Confidence is only gained with practice and without having some confidence this can lead to hesitations and at times poor decisions.
+Confidence is only gained through practice, having no confidence can lead to hesitations and at times poor decisions.

-The learner information was always available but was disregarded because it was just easier to get in a car and drive.
+The learning information was always available but was disregarded because it was just easier to get in a car and drive.

 Consider not just jumping into the car and driving, learn what you should be teaching first.